Skip to main content

 Method: Inductively Coupled Plasma Mass Spectrometry (ICP-MS) per USP <233> for quantitative determination of elemental impurities including lead, arsenic, cadmium, mercury, and other metals specified in ICH Q3D.

 What to look for: Results are reported in parts per million (ppm) or micrograms per gram.
-Limits depend on the intended route of administration, with parenteral products having the strictest limits.
+Limits depend on the intended application and applicable reference standards.

 Why it matters: Chronic exposure to heavy metals can cause organ damage, neurological effects, and carcinogenesis.
 Testing ensures that synthesis-related metal contamination is within safe limits.